 - Beat eggs with hand held beater or whisk.

-- Add sugar, oil, lemon zest and whisk until frothy and light.
+- Add sugar, oil, lemon zest and whisk together.

 - Sift flour and baking powder together and add to egg mixture.

 - Whisk together.

-- Spread mixture at the bottom of pie plate.
+- Spread mixture at the bottom of pan.

 - Set aside.

 - In a large mixing bowl (of stand mixer), with whisk attachment, beat the eggs until light and frothy.
 Can also use a hand held blender or whisk.

-- Whisk in the sugar.
+- Gradually whisk in the sugar.
 Beat for 1-2 minutes.

 - Add ricotta, zests and cinnamon.
 Whisk until incorporated (about 1 minute).

-- With a mixing spoon, gently combine the rice mixture.
+- With a mixing spoon, gently combine the rice mixture, breaking up any clumps of rice.

 - Pour into pie plate (over unbaked crust).

-- Bake between 1 hour to 1 hour and 30 minutes or until golden and top bounces back when lightly touched.
+- Bake for about 60 minutes or until golden and top bounces back when lightly touched.

 - Can be served warm or cold.